runtimeverification/javamop/README.md

 specification will be generated.
 Finally, if [-n agentName] is not specified and there are multiple specification files, then an agent called "MultiSpec_1.jar" is generated.

+Regarding the properties for building an agent, users can either choose to write their own properties or use properties we have already formalized for Java API.
+If users decide to write their own properties, they need to have those properties under ```package mop```.
+This is because JavaMOP is using some internal helper classes inside that package in the process.

 We have formalized some properties from the Java API.
 If you are interested to build a java agent to monitor all these properties,